15 posts in this topic

 On the ‘Panels’ tab, click on the ‘Text’ option on the right hand side.
 Tick ‘Class Col.’ on Bar Text so you will see player’s nickname in his class color.
 Hitpoints → Show → Percent.
 Show Text → Name & Flags (untick ‘class’ and ‘pet owner’ if it was ticked by default.
 You can play around with the rest of the options (text size, color, position) here.

-On the ‘Panels’ tab, click on the ‘HoT Icons’ option on the right hand side.
+In the ‘Panels’ tab, click on the ‘HoT Icons’ option on the right hand side.
 In the ‘Own HoTs’ section, choose one of 2 masters that shows where your HoTs will appear and use the buttons below to view your HoTs as ‘Icons’ and ‘Text.’
-In the ‘HoT Order’ section, you can assign any of your or other players HoTs, Absorbs, Shields, Procs, personal and Raid CDs to any of the 6 spots shown in the ‘Own HoTs’ diagram.
-You should always leave Slot 7 (the middle slot) for the ‘AoE Advice’ icon.
-Or not...
+In the ‘HoT Order’ section, you can assign any of your or other players HoTs, Absorbs, Shields, Procs, personal and Raid CDs to any of the 7 spots shown in the ‘Own HoTs’ diagram.
+Theoretically you can write a custom bouquet that will change a HoT to show depending on your talent choice.

-Another nice option here - to change the HoT icons size.
+Another nice option here is to change the HoT icons size.

 Click on the button “More” from the right side of HoTs positioning masters and adjust.

-You maybe noticed some options in the HoT Order section that are shown on my screenshot but couldn’t be find in your options.
-They are the Bouquets: custom groups of Buffs / Debuffs / HoTs / CDs that could be created by a player himself.
+Bouquets are custom groups of Buffs / Debuffs / HoTs / CDs that could be created by a player himself.

 Let’s create a custom bouquet for example for tracking of Tank personal CDs in your raid where the tanks are Warrior and Paladin.